https://engineering.pacific.edu/engineering/academics/MSES

 MECH 104.
 Introduction to Mechatronics.
 3 Units.

 A broad understanding of the main components of mechatronic systems; Understanding of the general principles involved in computer controlled machinery, including sensing, actuation and control; Practical knowledge of the development of simple embedded computer programs; Understanding of the practical application of mechatronic systems in applications such as manufacturing, automobile systems and robotics.
-Prerequisites: ECPE 041, ECPE 041L, ENGR 120 with a “C-“ or better.
+Prerequisites: Completion of all Fundamental Skills and ENGR 019 with a "C-" or better.

 MECH 120.
 Machine Design and Analysis I. 4 Units.